kmcdono2/enc/index.md

 ### Early Modern Geographical Information

-thoughts...

-> "Questions of spatiality – the geography of and in things, be they places, peoples, books, ideas or representational procedures such as writing and mapping – are, like questions of temporality and embodiment, ontological fixtures.What may matter more in understanding questions of geography in relation to the eighteenth century is the form taken by geography the subject – geography as the practices by which the world was encountered and inscribed in word and image and made real to its audiences (and the
+> "Questions of spatiality – the geography of and in things, be they places, peoples, books, ideas or representational procedures such as writing and mapping – are, like questions of temporality and embodiment, ontological fixtures.
+What may matter more in understanding questions of geography in relation to the eighteenth century is the form taken by geography the subject – geography as the practices by which the world was encountered and inscribed in word and image and made real to its audiences (and the